sbw-neue-medien/uek5-virtual-lab/README.md

 * one or more clients

 ## LAN
 A private LAN switch (uek5witch) is used to prevent network troubles with the host.
-The WAN is connected to the ''Default Switch'' wich will forward to the uplink.
+The WAN on the router is connected to the ''Default Switch'' wich will forward to the uplink (Internet).

 ## Router
 As router a Mikrotik CHR (Cloud Hoster Router) is used: https://mikrotik.com/download#chr, under x86 the ISO-file.
-The VM is connect to the two switches and normally should find out on which to configure WAN (the one with a DHCP-server).
-The Router can be configured with the cli but we will use the WinBox interface.
+The VM is connect to the two switches (LAN and WAN) and normally should find out on which to configure WAN (the one with a DHCP-server).
+The Router can be configured with the cli but we will use the much easier WinBox interface.

 ## Server
 The Windows Server images (vhd) can be downloaded from https://www.microsoft.com/en-us/evalcenter/ Make sure to get the preinstalled VHD image installation.
 Ths script will build vhdx with the VHD as source.